Witko/nvidia-xrun/README.md

         #  Option "UseDisplayDevice" "none"
     EndSection

+## Automatically run window manager
+For convenience you can create `nano ~/.nvidia-xinitrc` and put there your favourite window manager:

+    openbox-session

 ## Aur package
-the aur package can be found here: https://aur.archlinux.org/packages/nvidia-xrun/
+The aur package can be found here: https://aur.archlinux.org/packages/nvidia-xrun/

 ## Troubleshooting
 ### Steam issues
-Yes unfortunately this does not work well - I recommend to use some window manager like openbox
+Yes unfortunately running Steam directly with nvidia-xrun does not work well - I recommend to use some window manager like openbox.
 #